 Commensurate with age, mileage and usage means BCA will grade light commercial vehicles with an allowance for its age, mileage or usage.
 For example, it is expected that a 4-year-old LCV with 80,000 miles will have some minor scuffs, wear to fittings, panel damage and soiling to load areas.

 This would be deemed to be in average condition and therefore a Grade 3.
 However if the same condition vehicle was just 2 years old it is likely to be graded as a Grade 4, and if just 1 year old a Grade 5.
-Similarly, it is expected that the bodywork condition of tippers, dropside trucks and box vans may not be quite commensurate with the condition of the same vehicle’s cab panel condition.
+Similarly, it is expected that the bodywork condition of tippers, dropside trucks and box vans show much heavier wear than the same vehicles cab panel condition.